What we do

 Join our community to stay informed and up to date with our latest publications.

 We undertake research and produce technical, scientific based reports on the rehabilitation of land following a resource activity.
-These reports provide clarity on best practice mine rehabilitation and management in Queensland.
+These reports provide clarity on leading practice mine rehabilitation and management in Queensland.

 View our research and reports.

-We advise the Minister for the Environment and Great Barrier Reef and Minister for Science and Youth Affairs on:
+We advise the Minister for the Environment and Great Barrier Reef, Minister for Science and Minister for Multicultural Affairs on: